 We are doing this for our children and for the new generations to come.
 Our mission is to plant a million trees in the next few years, and our dream is to educate and empower children to become Climate Justice Ambassadors.
 We’re determined to contribute towards a greener planet.’

 Celia Muñoz, Ambassador for Plant-for-the-Planet

 Every tree planted represents our sense of responsibility to help support not just the country, but the world, and its future.
 Plant-for-the-Planet’s global initiative is to plant a trillion trees, allowing us more time to reduce greenhouse gases and mitigate the climate crisis for younger generations.
 Through the official partnership, La Coqueta is currently focusing on three large-scale restoration projects.

-In 2022, the family continued their initiative in Celia’s native Granada, coming together with various organizations and political parties to plant over 24,000 trees on the largest urban surface overlooking Sierra Nevada.
+2022 saw the family continue their initiative in Celia’s native Granada, coming together with various organisations and political parties to plant over 24,000 trees on the largest urban surface overlooking the Sierra Nevada.